Wait, it took you six and a half years to graduate from college? Even if you did attend college tuition-free, that is still a long time!

 Community College – Freshman and Sophomore Year of College Tuition Free (Mostly)

 If you had asked me about school when I was 18, I would have told you that I only cared about playing baseball.
 At the time, I had no idea what I’d end up majoring in and didn’t care.
-All I cared about was the single baseball scholarship offer I received out of high school to attend a small community college about an hour outside my hometown.
+I only cared about the single baseball scholarship offer I received out of high school to attend a small community college about an hour outside my hometown.

 Playing ball in college was the dream.
 I was realistic enough to know that I probably wasn’t making the big leagues, but who knows?